cloudsoft/brooklyn-tosca/brooklyn-tosca-dist/src/main/assembly/files/README.md

 Alien4Cloud will be running on port 8091, as set in that config.

-To override the `brooklyn` launch to use an existing A4C installation, set `client: false` and `hosts: <other-alien-es-backend-ip-port>` in the `conf/alien4cloud-config.yml` used by this launch (or specify a different `alien4cloud-config.file` for brooklyn).
-For example if you want to run a local Brooklyn against a local but separate A4C,
-use:

-    nohup ./brooklyn.sh launch -Dalien4cloud-config.file=conf/alien4cloud-config.client-to-localhost.yml &
+To configure the Apache Brooklyn with the TOSCA plugin to use this instance of the Alien4Cloud server, the `alien4cloud-config.yml` it uses must be changed:

+* set `client: false`
+* set `hosts: <other-alien-es-backend-ip-port>`

+You can use a different config file but ensure the `system.properties` is updated to reflect that.
+A restart of Apache Brooklyn (or at least the TOSCA bundle) is then required.

+## Operations

 Note that A4C launches ES with no credentials required, so the ES instance should be secured at the network level